SilkRose/Pony/stories/scrap-story/scrap-story.md

 She placed the weights on the floor of the wagon behind the wood stove.
 She pushed on the weight bench to make sure it was secure then hooked herself back to the wagon and un-chocked the wheels.
 Nothing else was found in this row, so she moved onto the last row of houses for this alley.

 She spotted something sitting on the trash can at the fifth house and stopped to look at it.
 It was a small wooden box designed for holding cigars.
-She opened it with her magic and found a bunch of antique coins. they were from all over Equestria and from various time periods.
+She opened it with her magic and found a bunch of antique coins.
+They were from all over Equestria and from various time periods.
 She didn't know what they might be worth, but she knew she was going to find out.
-She placed them in the wooden box she keep her straps and spare parts in.
-Small stuff like that are better in there than moving around in the second wagon.
+She placed them in the wooden box she kept her straps and spare parts in.
+Small stuff like that was better in there than moving around in the second wagon.

 There was nothing else in this row, so she moved on and made her way to Sugarcube Corner.
 Stopping outside the back of the establishment, she found an old cast iron skillet in the trash.
 She placed it in her scrap wagon before moving around the side and parking her wagons.
 She unhooked and went to the front.